 Proposals from schools and organizations in the US are accepted during two proposal windows each year.
-The next proposal window will open in fall 2013 for contacts to be scheduled during the second half of 2014.
+The next proposal window will be announced soon.

-- Interested organizations in the US visit www.nasa.gov/education/tfs/ariss to obtain planning guide and information on how to submit a proposal.
+- Interested organizations in the US should obtain a planning guide with information about expectations and preparations for a proposal.

-- Organizations participate in a voluntary Information WebEx Session.
+- Organizations participate in an online Information Session.

-- Organizations submit completed proposals to Teaching From Space via the proposal form found at www.nasa.gov/education/tfs/ariss.
+- Organizations submit completed proposals using the current proposal form.

 - A committee of representatives from NASA, ARRL and AMSAT evaluate and select proposals.

-- Selected organizations participate in an ARISS Orientation session hosted by Teaching From Space and initiate their educational plan.
+- Selected organizations participate in an ARISS Orientation Session and initiate their education plan.

-- Selected organizations are paired with ARISS Technical Mentors (this may happen prior to the orientation session), who will oversee the contact logistics.
+- Selected organizations are paired with an ARISS Technical Mentor who will oversee the contact logistics.

 If you have questions regarding the proposal process, please send an email to email@example.com.